Loom Hero Image

 “It's just a digital way to leave flowers on someone’s grave.
 It seems it would help their family.
 To see that her passing has affected so many people that they commented.”

-I lost someone I really cared about, they meant alot to many people.
+I lost someone I really cared about, they meant a lot to many people.

 “I am a perfectionist.
 It would be hard for me to misstep in taking care of someone’s digital legacy.”